BDUG/Lighter/README.md

 - **Masking** here is about handling sequences with varying lengths.
 - In comparison **Merging** refers to the concept of *ensembling learning* that combines multiple models to create a stronger and more robust one (aka model merging).
 - **Fine tuning** is about updating only selected neural network parameter e.g., while improving a given *foundation model*.
 Plan is to provide a DoRA and a LoRA implementation via Reinforcement Learning (RL, aka Transformer Reinforcement Learning, short TRL).

+# License
+Tripple-licensed to be compatible with the Rust project and the source roots.

+Licensed under the [MPL 2.0](./LICENSE), [MIT license](http://opensource.org/licenses/MIT) or the [Apache license, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) at your option.